Maui Shore Diving Guide

 Rule 3: Enter Safely and Legally

 Mala Wharf sits parallel to a very active boat launch.
 It is illegal to enter the water via the launch ramp.
 Boat traffic is typical here, so boat captains can even miss divers using a dive flag.
 Speaking of dive flags, always have one with you!
-There is a $500 fine given to anyone diving without a dive flag, and they are essential for areas with high boat traffic.
+A $500 fine is given to anyone scuba diving at Mala Wharf without a dive flag.

 You must enter and exit along the south side of the dive site.
-The entry is rocky and very shallow, so do not attempt to enter without quality dive boots for foot protection.
-The area nearest to the pier itself is the least rocky, and you won’t be walking on live coral.
-Once it is deep enough to float, put on your fins to kick out the rest of the way.
+The entry is rocky and shallow, so do not attempt to enter without quality dive boots for foot protection.
+The area nearest the pier is the least rocky, and you won’t be walking on live coral.
+Once it is deep enough to float, put on your fins to kick out until you don’t see any more coral and it’s just sand.

 This site sits adjacent to ancient burial grounds and a local beach.
-You can show reverence to the surrounding land and burial grounds by staying out of the gravesites.
-Instead, dive into this site with Aloha to be rewarded with an unforgettable experience!
+You can show your reverence for the surrounding land and burial grounds by staying away from the gravesites.
+Instead, stay in the parking lot area.

 Olowalu Mile Marker 14

-Mile Marker 14 is a shallow dive site that sits right on the coastline.
+Mile Marker 14 is a shallow dive site.
 Located south of Lahaina, the surrounding area is called Olowalu.
-The West Maui mountains provide a dramatic backdrop to make this area incredibly photogenic.
+The West Maui mountains (Mauna Kahalawai) provide a dramatic backdrop to make this area incredibly photogenic.

 The corals here are some of the oldest in Hawaiian waters.
 You dive along shallow coral reefs that slowly descend to fingered coral formations and sandy valleys.
 Maui shore diving can reach a maximum depth of 40 feet, averaging about 20 feet.